 - Period of calm (anxiety ensued in that we did not know how long it would last)

 - Need for chaos (if it doesn’t occur I will create it)

 Becoming aware of this sequence allowed me to use tools to process each step of this cycle.
 However I was not as effective at dealing with the “anxiety of success” as I was with other patterns.
 As I continued to work with my teacher, Kani Comstock, she pointed out something that allowed me to finally enjoy my successes.
 It was gratitude.

 I have endured a lot and so have most of you.
 Chronic pain with all of its many layers is not a small problem.
 I first have a deep sense of gratitude that I am personally no longer experiencing chronic pain.
 Additionally I have been able to figure out what factors contributed what I feel is almost a miracle and that I’m able to share them with you.

 It Has Been Worth It

-Although I have seen hundreds of patients become pain free this is not a numbers game with me.
+Although I have seen hundreds of patients become pain free, this is not a numbers game with me.
 Even if my life experience allowed just one of my patients to achieve a pain free state, it has all been worthwhile.
-Every time a patient comes in excited about their relief of pain I am still fascinated and somewhat in disbelief.
-At my core I am a surgeon and I don’t understand all of the variables that cause this to happen.
-Not only do they become pain free, but also they rapidly begin to recreate the life that they had lost and go well beyond what they had.
+Every time a patient comes in excited about their relief of pain I am still fascinated and somewhat in a state of disbelief.
+At my core, I’m a surgeon and I don’t understand all of the variables that cause this to happen.
+Not only do they become pain free, but also they rapidly begin to recreate the life that they had lost and go well beyond what they ever had.
 This last year I have seen two patients have their spouses come back to them and create a thriving relationship.

-That I have been able to contribute to any part of their healing is a gift to me that I never would have imagined.
+That I have been able to contribute to any part of their healing is a gift to me that I never would have imagined possible.